-- (1) Personal liberty shall be inviolable.
-No Danish subject shall, in any manner whatsoever, be deprived of his liberty because of his political or religious convictions or because of his descent. - (2) A person shall be deprived of his liberty only where this is warranted by law. - (3) Any person who is taken into custody shall be brought before a judge within twenty-four hours.
-Where the person taken into custody cannot be immediately released, the judge shall decide, in an order to be given as soon as possible and at the latest within three days, stating the grounds, whether the person taken into custody shall be committed to prison; and in cases where he can be released on bail, shall also determine the nature and amount of such bail.
-This provision may be departed from by statute as far as Greenland is concerned, if for local considerations such departure may be deemed necessary. - (4) The pronouncement of the judge may be separately appealed against at once to a higher court of justice by the person concerned. - (5) No person shall be remanded in custody for an offence which can involve only punishment by fine or mitigated imprisonment (hæfte). - (6) Outside criminal procedure, the legality of deprivation of liberty not executed by order of a judicial authority, and not warranted by legislation relating to aliens, shall at the request of the person so deprived of his liberty, or the request of any person acting on his behalf, be brought before the ordinary courts of justice or other judicial authority for decision.
-Rules governing this procedure shall be provided by statute. - (7) The persons referred to in sub-section (6) shall be under supervision by a board set up by the Folketing, to which board the persons concerned shall be permitted to apply.
+- 1. Personal liberty shall be inviolable.
+No Danish subject shall in any manner whatever be deprived of his liberty because of his political or religious convictions or because of his descent. - 2.
+A person shall be deprived of his liberty only where this is warranted by law. - 3.
+Any person who is taken into custody shall be brought before a judge within twenty-four hours.
+Where the person taken into custody cannot be released immediately, the judge shall decide, stating the grounds in an order to be given as soon as possible and at the latest within three days, whether the person taken into custody shall be committed to prison, and in cases where he can be released on bail, the judge shall determine the nature and amount of such bail.
+This provision may be departed from by Statute as far as Greenland is concerned, if for local considerations such departure may be deemed necessary. - 4.
+The finding given by the judge may at once be separately appealed against by the person concerned to a higher court of justice. - 5.
+No person shall be remanded for an offense that can involve only punishment consisting of a fine or mitigated imprisonment.